Ethiopia – Dec 21-Jan 7, 2023

 History.
 During the reign of Gebre Mesqel Lalibela, a member of the Zagwe dynasty who ruled Ethiopia in the late 12th century and early 13th century.
 Lalibela, revered as a saint, is said to have visited Jerusalem and attempted to recreate a new Jerusalem as his capital in response to the taking of old Jerusalem by Muslims in 1187.
 Each church was carved from a single piece of rock to symbolize spirituality and humility.
 The Christian faith inspired many features receiving Biblical names; even Lalibela’s river is known as the River Jordan.
 Lalibela remained the capital of Ethiopia from the late 12th into the 13th century.

 Rock-Hewn Churches WHS.
 What is special about Lalibela, is that it is the site of eleven rock churches in four groups all within more or less a stone’s throw of each other.
 The churches are symbolically linked to Jerusalem.
-US$50 or 2665 birr with additional camera fee.
+US$50 or 2665 birr with an additional camera fee.
 Good for 5 days.

 The Northern Group: Represent earthly Jerusalem, north of the River Jordan